Flatten error constraints

 So how can we crack this?

 We have to use either an iterative or a recursive to solve this problem.
-First, we can directly jump in and focus on the 1st direction point, extracting the values from the constraints object.
+First, we can directly jump in and focus on the 1st step, extracting the values from the constraints object.

 We can write a helper function that accepts a given